SharkUncle/deep-abyss/OpenCVE_docker.md

 The installation take some times, you can do something useful during some steps, for example when the script import the CVE or the KB.

-I run all the installation steps one-by-one, here all the command:
+I run all the installation steps one-by-one, here all the commands:
 - init-docker-stack
 - clone-repositories
 - create-superuser